RAM Evaluation Results

 RAM v3-opt5.826.0510.097+3.8%8.30

-Key observation: RAM v3-opt achieves the best perplexity of any RAM version (+3.8% vs BF16) at a model size of 6.05 GB — 60% smaller than BF16 and only 49% larger than uniform 4-bit.
-The threshold optimisation step in v3-opt eliminates the size overhead of v3’s hybrid approach while preserving its quality gains.
+The standout result: RAM v3-opt hits the best perplexity of any RAM version (+3.8% vs BF16) at 6.05 GB.
+That's 60% smaller than BF16 and only 49% larger than uniform 4-bit.
+The threshold optimisation step in v3-opt strips away v3's size overhead while keeping its quality gains intact.

-Qwen3-30B-A3B is a sparse Mixture-of-Experts model with 128 experts, of which 8 are active per token.
-The vast majority of parameters sit in expert FFN layers that are only activated for specific inputs.
-This architecture presents a fundamentally different quantisation challenge: most tensors are expert weights with similar structure, and the model is far more sensitive to uniform compression because each expert carries specialised knowledge.
+Qwen3-30B-A3B is a sparse Mixture-of-Experts model with 128 experts, 8 active per token.
+The vast majority of parameters live in expert FFN layers that only fire for specific inputs.
+This creates a fundamentally different quantisation challenge.
+Most tensors are expert weights with similar structure, and each expert carries specialised knowledge that makes the model far more sensitive to uniform compression.

 ConditionAvg BitsSize (GB)PPLΔPPL vs BF16Peak Mem (GB)